KarthikRajR2210/MAT_496_Capstone_Project/README.md

 ## Plan:

-Here is a step by step plan for completion of the project (subject to change)
+Here is a step by step plan for completion of the project

 [DONE] Step-1: Create a template for a doctor (with qualifications, specialization, experience etc)
 [DONE] Step-2: Make a simple graph which incorporates human feedback to choose doctors according to the user's preference.